kabi239/kabi239/README.md

 ### Current Focus

-- 🏗 Developing a Java-based web app for animal health services.
+- 🏗 Developing a Java-based web app.

 - 🌐 Building full-stack applications with Java as the foundation.